coding-with-arty/maineBreadOfLife/README.md

 ---

-Made with ❤️ by [Arthur Belanger](https://github.com/MusicalViking) for the Bread of Life community.
+Made with ❤️ by [Arthur](https://github.com/MusicalViking) for the Bread of Life community.